OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/git.md

 Git software must be installed and configured on the Windows computer in order to use Git for version control.
 The [Eclipse IDE](eclipse/) provides Git integration;
 however, Git command line tools can also be used independent of Eclipse.
-The Git tools described below are recommended, although developers may use other Git software.
+The Git tools described below are recommended, although developers may use other Git software if they have preferences.
+Many of the examples in this documentation use command line Git for clarity.

 The following resources are helpful: